 High Desert Food Trail

 The High Desert Food Trail is a program of the High Desert Food & Farm Alliance under the Travel Oregon Food Trails.
 It is a self-guided adventure through Central Oregon for visitors and locals alike to experience the culinary and agritourism opportunities that make this region unique.
-The trail features 45 unique businesses including farms, ranches, restaurants, farmers markets, craft and beverage makers, and more, that will help you dive deeper into the high desert’s agricultural roots.
+The trail features 48 unique businesses including farms, ranches, restaurants, farmers markets, craft and beverage makers, annual events, and more, that will help you dive deeper into the high desert’s agricultural roots.
 With stunning landscapes to marvel at, artisan offerings to feast on, and resilient agriculture to experience, there is something for everyone!

 How to Experience the Trail